A description of my project

 What I’m looking forward to as part of the MISSION-CCS Doctoral Network

-I am hoping to use the creativity to complete the program and stimulate the passion to do something different in the research
+I hope to leverage creativity to successfully complete the program and inspire a passion for exploring new directions in research

 A description of my project